Translations

 The two sources for my list are NCAA.com (12/10/2022): 2022-23 college football bowl game schedule, scores, TV channels, times and ESPN: College football bowl games 2022: Dates, times, matchups.

 My list is easier to read.
 The eleven SEC teams are emboldened and underlined.
 There should be only ten bowl games.
 The ten that should exist are emboldened.
 The others should go to oblivion.
-(That's my opinion.
-Feel free to makes it yours.)
+That's my opinion.
+Feel free to make it yours.
 The bold blue font, with my question, wonders if Barstool is a TV station!
 I thought folks sat on barstools.

 Friday, Dec.
 16 (2 games)